skip to main content

 After students have finished reading their assigned book for next year’s English class, this assignment should take between one and two hours.
 Any questions should be directed to your AVID teacher!

-USE THIS GOOGLE DOC TO GUIDE YOUR ESSAY
+USE THIS GOOGLE DOC TO GUIDE YOUR WRITING

 Library Hours